Social inclusion for playgrounds

 The title of the article is, Designing inclusive playgrounds in Switzerland: why is it so complex?
 Although the research is specific to Switzerland, the findings would apply in many settings.
 The researchers conclude that a universal design approach, which considers social inclusion, is the way forward.

-The New South Wales Government is updating their very successful guide, Everyone Can Play.
+The New South Wales Government has updated their very successful guide, Everyone Can Play Guide.
+It now includes adventure play and water play.

-Therefore, this study aimed to explore the design and use of inclusive playgrounds among people involved in the provision of inclusive playgrounds and advocates of children with disabilities from a Swiss context.
+This study explored the design and use of inclusive playgrounds among people involved in the provision of inclusive playgrounds and advocates of children with disabilities from a Swiss context.
 Four focus groups were conducted with 26 participants involved in providing inclusive playgrounds or having a professional or personal relationship with children with disabilities.

-Through the focus group discussions, it was proposed that a community network is needed, to bring together children with disabilities and their families with playground providers when designing inclusive playgrounds.
-In this context, user involvement can inform the design of playgrounds and support the understanding of the needs of people with disabilities in playgrounds, among other things.
+Focus group discussions proposed that a community network is needed, to bring together children with disabilities and their families with playground providers when designing inclusive playgrounds.
+User involvement can inform the design of playgrounds and support the understanding of the needs of people with disabilities in playgrounds.